cheneuwo/Bible-in-Markdown/_sources/docs/Who_is_Who_in_Bible/A/Adam.md

 ---
 name: Adam_story
 ---
-Adam's story is recapitulated in this 15th-century manuscript illumination: the creation of man and then woman from his rib (left background), the temptation by the serpent (center), the expulsion from the garden (right background). ([Image courtesy](https://www.meisterdrucke.uk/fine-art-prints/Zanobi-di-Benedetto-Strozzi/838351/Unknown-Image.html), Public Domain.
+Adam's story is recapitulated in this 15th-century manuscript illumination: the creation of man and then woman from his rib (left background), the temptation by the serpent (center), the expulsion from the garden (right background).
+(Public domain, [Image courtesy](https://www.meisterdrucke.uk/fine-art-prints/Zanobi-di-Benedetto-Strozzi/838351/Unknown-Image.html).
 Accessed on August 27, 2025.)
 ```

 The book of {ref}`Genesis<GENESIS>` provides two versions of the creation of the first man, Adam.
 In the {ref}`first chapter<GENESIS_1>`, a male and female are created "in the image of God' ({ref}`Gen. 1:27<GENESIS_1_27>`) on the sixth day of creation.
 Blessed and set above all of the other animals, this pair is given a specific command: "be fruitful and multiply, and fill the earth and subdue it; and have dominion over the fish of the sea and over the birds of the air and over every living thing that moves upon the earth" ({ref}`Gen. 1:28<GENESIS_1_28>`).
 Furthermore, God makes clear that sufficient food has been provided for all living creatures, humans included, in the form of green plants and fruit-bearing trees.
 The world thus begins without the need to struggle for survival, with all of creation in perfect balance and harmony.